Opp unhappy with ‘unelected’ cabinet

 Ag Agencies

-PESHAWAR: The opposition parties have expressed serious concern over inclusion of ministers and advisers of previous governments of PML-N and PPP in the federal cabinet by Prime Minister Imran Khan, apprehending that these people could be used as approvers against Nawaz Sharif, Asif Zardari and other opposition leaders in cases against them.
+PESHAWAR: The opposition parties have expressed serious concerns over inclusion of previous PPP and PML-N government ministers and advisers in the federal cabinet in the recent reshuffle made by Prime Minister Imran Khan, saying that these people can be used as approvers against Nawaz Sharif, Asif Ali Zardari and other opposition leaders in cases against them.

-Declaring the Pakistan Tehreek-e-Insaf (PTI) government a total failure, they demanded Imran Khan quit the government and pave the way for new elections in the country.

-Pakistan People’s Party (PPP) Co-chairman Asif Ali Zardari and Jamiat Ulema-e-Islam Fazl (JUI-F) head Maulana Fazlur Rehman have agreed on launching an anti-government campaign after Ramazan.

 “If you want to send this message to world, please go ahead, but I believe that this would be very devastating for the country, national security, our foreign policy and our fragile economy.